-- 154. To undertake the totality-of-the-circumstances determination, courts use the nine factors drawn from a report of the Senate Judiciary Committee accompanying the 1982 amendments to the VRA, i.e., the "Senate Factors."
-Ga.
+127. To undertake the totality-of-the-circumstances determination, courts use the nine factors drawn from a report of the Senate Judiciary Committee accompanying the 1982 amendments to the VRA, i.e., the "Senate Factors."3 Ga.
 State Conf. of NAACP v.
-Fayette Cty.
+Fayette Cnty.
 Bd. of Comm'rs, 775 F.3d 1336, 1342 (11th Cir.
 2015).
 But courts are not limited to solely considering these factors, nor is there a requirement that "any particular number of factors be proved, or that a majority of them point one way or the other."
-Id. (internal citations and quotation marks omitted). - 155.
-Although district courts must perform this totality-of-the-circumstances analysis, "it will be only the very unusual case in which the plaintiffs can establish the existence of the three Gingles factors but still have failed to establish a violation of § 2 under the totality of circumstances."
-Id. (citation omitted).
+Id. (internal citations and quotation marks omitted).

-3 Plaintiffs do not address Senate Factor 2 concerning racially polarized voting separately in this section, but rather rely on the evidence from the previous section supporting such a finding and the fact that racially polarized voting occurs even in partisan primary elections.
+7 Plaintiffs do not address Senate Factor 2 concerning racially polarized voting separately in this section, but rather rely on the evidence from the previous section supporting such a finding and the fact that racially polarized voting occurs even in partisan primary elections.